 The homeowner had previously received an estimate of approximately $11,000 to repair drywall and conceal the exposed plumbing.

-After evaluating the installation, we recommended a much more practical approach.
+After evaluating the installation, we recommended a more practical approach.

 Instead of extensive drywall reconstruction, the homeowner could build a soffit or incorporate the exposed drain line into the design of future kitchen cabinetry during an upcoming remodel.